1924 Copa del Rey final

 The 1924 Copa del Rey Final was the 24th final of the Spanish cup competition, the Copa del Rey.
 The final was played at Atotxa Stadium, in San Sebastián, on 4 May 1924.
-Real Unión beat Real Madrid 1–0, winning their third title.
+Real Unión beat Real Madrid 1–0, winning their second title (third title counting the trophy won by Racing de Irun in 1913).
 The only goal was scored by José Echeveste.